vincent51689453/XR_Robot_Dev/README.md

 ### 1.2 Rviz control demo
-This demo can show joint by joint adjustment of xrrobot
+This demo can show joint by joint adjustment of xrrobot.
+If the control panel is gone, you can reset all the things in order to trigger it again.
 ```
 $ roslaunch myarm_a1 display.launch
 ```